Béké: Etymology

-William Balfour Baikie explored most of south east Nigeria and parts of cross rivers and Benue States.
-Ethnic groups in these areas also refer to a white person as 'ubekee' (Igede people in Benue State and parts of Cross Rivers State).
+William Balfour Baikie explored most of south east Nigeria and parts of Cross River and Benue States.
+The Igede people in these states also refer to a white person as ubekee.

-In Guadeloupe one theory speaks also of the "Blanc Créole" or "Blan Kréyol", abbreviated to BK, ergo Béké.
+In Guadeloupe one theory is that it originated as an abbreviation (BK) of Blan Kréyol (Blanc Créole).

 Identity

-The term Béké doesn't refer to all White people in the Antilles.
-In Guadeloupe the term Blan Péyi (French Blancs-Pays) is more commonly used, but is much broader in the sense that includes the local Békés and the White people born in the Antilles that have adapted to the Creole life but are not descendants of the first settlers.
+The term Béké doesn't refer to all white people in the Antilles.
+In Guadeloupe the term Blan Péyi (Blancs-Pays in French) is more commonly used, but is much broader because it includes both the Békés and the white people born in the Antilles that have adapted to the Creole life but are not descendants of the first settlers.
 Blancs-créole is another similar term.
 Béke goyave refers to a non-rich Béké and originated from a time when guava was considered a less lucrative crop to bananas.
-The terms métro (from métropolitain), Blancs-France, Béké-France (in Martinique) are neutral terms used to describe White people from mainland France.
-Z’oreille (also zoreille and zorey) is a more mocking term for the mainland French that either live on or visit the island.
+Métro (from métropolitain), Blancs-France and Béké-France (in Martinique) are neutral terms used to describe white people from mainland France.
+Zoreille (also z'oreille and zorey) is a more mocking term for the mainland French that either live on or visit the island.

-A separate group of Whites known as Blancs-Matignons live in the Grands Fonds of Guadeloupe and are descended from a mix of impoverished Whites settlers, indentured laborers, and refugee aristocratic Whites that fled being guillotined during the Revolution.
+A separate group of whites known as Blancs-Matignons live in the Grands Fonds of Guadeloupe and are descended from a mix of impoverished settlers, indentured laborers, and refugee aristocrats that fled during the Revolution.
 They number around 400 people and are a shrinking community that has become increasingly mixed-race.

-The Îles des Saintes has a population that is primarily European, but they are distinct from Békés as they descended from modest settlers (petit-blancs) and have a seafaring culture that developed in isolation.
+The Îles des Saintes has a population that is primarily European, but they are distinct from Békés as they descend from poorer settlers (petit-blancs) and have a seafaring culture that developed in isolation.